 Retrieval Configuration Category

-Some IOAG Service Catalog #1 services in the Return Data Delivery and Radio Metric services are supported in the Retrieval configuration category, as described in the following subsections.
+Some IOAG Service Catalog #1 services in the Return Data Delivery and Radiometric services are supported in the Retrieval configuration category, as described in the following subsections.

 Return Data Delivery Services

 RAF service.
 The Retrieval configuration includes some of the functions needed for the production and provision of RAF service instances that operate in offline delivery mode.
 The functions that are included are the retrieval of frames from the data store and the transfer of those frames via an RAF service instance operating in the offline delivery mode.